andrew-chang-dewitt/pyspec/README.md

 Success rate: 100.0%
 Total time: <some number> microseconds
 ```

+Giving the `-v` or `--verbose` flag will supress the individual test results
+if all tests in the group pass, instead first line of the results will look
+like `This is a test group: ok`.

 An added benefit of the CLI is that it generates some small statistics
 on the test results, if you're interested.